raspy135/Qun-synthesizer/README.md

 126                            "", //e
 127                            "" //f
 ```
-## Quick Setup with Third-party MIDI Controllers
+## Quick Setup with Third-party Software & Hardware
-The QUN synth can be setup quickly for use with third-party controllers by downloading the appropriate configuration file from [Configurations](./configurations).
+The QUN synth can be setup quickly for use with third-party software and hardware by downloading the appropriate configuration file from [Configurations](./configurations).
 The following configurations files are currently available:

 * Native Instruments Maschine
 * Native Instruments Komplete Kontrol